cmajor-lang/cmajor/docs/Cmaj Patch Format.md

 - `init` - if specified, this value will be sent to the parameter when the patch is initialised
 - `step` - the intervals to which the parameter value must "snap" when being changed
 - `unit` - an optional string which the host will display as the units for this value.
 E.g. "%" or "dB"
+- `boolean` - if this flag is set, the paremeter may be displayed as a toggle switch
+- `hidden` - if this flag is set, the parameter won't be displayed on user interfaces
+- `automatable` - if this property is set to true or false, it will be passed to a host where possible, and if the host understands it, it may use it to decide whether to allow automation recording for this parameter
+- `rampFrames` - this property can be set to an integer to indicate how many frames it should take to ramp to a new value
 - `group` - an optional string to hint at a parent group to which this parameter belongs.
 Some hosts may use this to organise parameters into on-screen groups.
 - `text` - a formatting string which is used to print the value in a custom style.
     The string is preprocessed a bit like "printf", supporting the following format strings: